Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

 In this section, a comprehensive survey of recent geomasking techniques is conducted, examining the methods employed to preserve geospatial privacy while maintaining data utility and accuracy.
-We provide the details of the existing literature following the categorisation we used for different geomasking techniques on Section~\ref{sec:geomasking-techniques}.
+We provide the details of the existing literature following the categorisation in Section~\ref{sec:geomasking-techniques}.